sarmad-21/mlp-flower-classification/README.md

   - Output layer with sigmoid activation for binary classification
 - **Compilation**:
   - Optimizer: Adam
-  - Loss Function: Binary cross-entropy
+  - Loss Function: Binary cross-entropy which introduces non-linearity into the hidden layer of the network.
 - **Training**:
   - Number of epochs: 1000
   - Batch size: Not explicitly defined (handled internally by `MLPClassifier`)